Overview

 Use Cases

-2. Schema discovery Use _search_metadata and _data_explorer to identify the right tables and columns before writing joins.
+_search_metadataand_data_explorerto identify the right tables and columns before writing joins. - Data documentation

-3. Data documentation Pull _get_full_table_details for core entities to build a lightweight data dictionary.
+_get_full_table_detailsfor core entities to build a lightweight data dictionary. - Prototyping with SQLite

 Start with metadata search to narrow scope, then fetch table details, then query.
 This lowers cost and reduces timeouts.